xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 a  locally  managed  stack  made  up  of  registers.
 For  most expressions, the stack level  will  never  exceed eight, so we'll get pretty good code out.
-Of course, we also  have  to deal with those  odd cases where the stack level  DOES  exceed  eight,  but that's no problem  either.
+Of course, we also  have  to deal with those  odd cases where the stack level  _does_  exceed  eight,  but that's no problem  either.
 We  simply let the stack spill over into the CPU  stack.
 For  levels  beyond eight, the code is no worse  than  what  we're generating now, and for levels less than